zeromaxx/Cyberstore/README.md

 # Cyberstore
-An Ecommerce Website , where you can add products to your cart and pay with Paypal.
+An e-commerce website that allows users to buy hardware parts.